OpenSCAP/website/README.md

 + Why it gets done?
 + How to get started?

+Security compliance is a state of computer infrastructure that is in line of a security policy.
+In ever changing world the infrastructure is never compliant with the policy in full.
+Thus, security compliance has evolved to a continuous process that includes adjustments to the security policy, periodic assessment, and risk monitoring.
+OpenSCAP ecosystem provides tools and vanilla policies for quick, cost effective and flexible implementation of such process.

 ## Vulnerability Assessment
 + What is it?
 + How to get started?